Nobel Laureates

 For young scientists at the beginning of their careers, it is a valuable opportunity to meet these role models and mentors, to seek their advice, to exchange thoughts and views, and to discuss current developments in science and beyond.
 At the Lindau Meetings, the Nobel Laureates shape the scientific programme with their topical preferences.
 As a result, the Lindau Meetings provide the unique opportunity to experience both the professional and the personal side of Nobel Laureates.

-Lindau is Situated in Lake Constance, at the tip of Bavaria, next door to Austria and Switzerland, and separated from Italy only by the Alps.
+Lindau is situated on Lake Constance, at the tip of Bavaria, neighboring Austria and Switzerland, and separated from Italy only by the Alps.
 This is the reason why a special lifestyle is cultivated on the “Bavarian Riviera”: a Bavarian-global-Mediterranean style.
-The Lindau Meetings take place in June/July – too early for the Oktoberfest –however the Bavarian Evening during the meeting offers ample opportunity to show off lederhosen and a dirndl.
+The Lindau Meetings take place in June/July – too early for the Oktoberfest –however during the Meeting the Bavarian Evening offers ample opportunity to show off lederhosen and dirndl.
 Of course, this applies to the Nobel Laureates as well.

 Contact for Nobel Laureates at the Executive Office